-If you or your loved one is seeking a travel ban waiver in Southern California, it is highly recommended that you consult with an experienced Los Angeles immigration lawyer.
+If you or your loved one is seeking a travel ban waiver in Southern California, it is highly recommended that you consult with an experienced immigration lawyer in Los Angeles.
 A lawyer will be able to review the specific circumstances of your case and help you take the proper steps to protect your legal rights.

 Speak to Our Los Angeles, CA Immigration Lawyer Today

-At the Law Office of Joshua L. Goldstein, PC, we are proud to be strong and aggressive advocates for immigrants.
-If you have questions or concerns about travel ban waivers, our Los Angeles immigration lawyer can help.
+At the Goldstein Immigration Lawyers, we are proud to be strong and aggressive advocates for immigrants.
+If you have questions or concerns about travel ban waivers, our immigration lawyer in Los Angeles can help.
 To get a confidential review of your case, please contact us today.
 With an office in Los Angeles, our law firm represents clients throughout Southern California, including in Long Beach, Anaheim, Huntington Beach, and Newport Beach.
 Call (213) 262-2000.